postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 In this benchmark, PostgresML outperformed Python by a **factor of 8** as well.
 You'll note the same issue happens at 20 clients, and the same mitigation using PgBouncer reduces its impact.
 Meanwhile, Python's latency continues to increase substantially.

 Latency is a good metric to use when describing the performance of an architecture.
-In layman's terms, if I were to use this service, I would get a prediction back in at most this long, irrespective of how many other clients are using it.
+In other words, if I were to use this service, I would get a prediction back in at most this long, irrespective of how many other clients are using it.

 #### Why latency is important